I. General Information

 All courses must be completed in the semester in which they are taken.
 The Department does not recognize the grade of “Incomplete,” and a student whose transcript shows such a grade will not be eligible for readmission until it has been replaced by an acceptable grade.
 The Department does not normally accept the submission of co-authored papers.

 Students should discuss their summer plans with the Director of Graduate Studies at the beginning and end of the spring semester.
-Instructions on applying for summer funding from entities in the university are available in the Student Activities Funding Engine (SAFE).
+Instructions on applying for summer funding from entities in the university are available in the Student Activities Funding Engine (SAFE(link is external)).
 Applications to the NES program will only be considered if the student has also applied to other appropriate funding sources.

 All first-year students are provisionally assigned the Director of Graduate Studies as their adviser.
 In the course of the first year, each student, in consultation with the Director of Graduate Studies, should seek out a faculty member appropriate to his or her interests who is willing to assume the role of academic adviser.
 The student is encouraged to take a course with the faculty member, and/or arrange to meet with him or her as needed throughout the first year.
 The faculty member in question will normally assume the role of adviser from the beginning of the student’s second year.
 The adviser has primary responsibility with regard to the overall guidance of the student with respect to readying the student for Generals and guiding the student through the Ph.D. dissertation.
 Any change of adviser at a subsequent stage should be discussed with the Director of Graduate Studies.